If you’re a Visiting International Research Student, follow important steps to apply for your initial study permit.

 The immigration information on this page has been reviewed and endorsed by Regulated Canadian Immigration Consultants (RCICs) or Regulated International Student Immigration Advisors (RISIAs) in compliance with the Immigration and Refugee Protection Act and Regulations.
 However, this is not a legal document and information may change without notice.
 Always refer to Immigration, Refugees and Citizenship Canada (IRCC) for the most up-to-date information.

-You are applying for a study permit - not a work permit.
-If you're applying online, indicate that you intend to study in the initial MyCIC questionnaire.
+You are applying for a study permit, not a work permit.
+If you're applying online, in your initial MyCIC questionnaire, indicate that you intend to study.

 Overview of the process

 When to apply

 As soon as possible after receiving your VIRS Letter of Acceptance (up to six months in advance)

 Application for a Study Permit Made Outside of Canada [IMM 1294]

 You will need the following supporting documents for your application.